 By: “Dr. Eowyn” (aka Maria Hsia Chang) and James Fetzer

-Chapter Ten is an interesting one; not because it finally, miraculously offers up even a sliver of compelling information (it doesn’t), but because its content had already been thoroughly debunked long ago, by Metabunk, by Snopes, by USA Today, etc. And while the same could be said for nearly every other chapter of this completely asinine book, this time the authors openly acknowledge it.
-And they do so within the very first paragraph!
-But somehow the chapter doesn’t abruptly end there.
-Instead, James Fetzer and Maria Chang awkwardly fumble their way through a counterargument that basically boils down to “nuh-uh”.
+Chapter Ten is an interesting read—not because it finally, miraculously offers anything resembling compelling information (spoiler: it doesn’t), but because its claims were thoroughly debunked ages ago by Metabunk, Snopes, USA Today, and countless others.
+To their credit (I guess?), the authors actually acknowledge this within the first paragraph.
+Yet, inexplicably, the chapter doesn’t end there.
+Instead, James Fetzer and Maria Chang stumble through a weak counterargument that essentially boils down to “nuh-uh.”
+Riveting stuff.

 Read More →